 The policy, dubbed the global gag rule by abortion rights groups, was introduced by the administration of Ronald Reagan in 1984 in Mexico City, and was instituted that year.
 It was then overturned by President Bill Clinton in 1993 and restored by George W. Bush at the beginning of his first term in 2001.

 "It is my conviction that taxpayer funds should not be used to pay for abortions or advocate or actively promote abortion, either here or abroad," George W. Bush wrote in a memo to the United States Agency for International Development (USAID) in 2001.

 Past presidents have instituted or revoked the ban on Jan.
 22, the anniversary of the Roe v.
 Wade decision.
-President Obama held off on that move, thinking it too combative.
+Obama held off on that move, thinking it too combative.

 Woman's Right to Choose

 Obama released a paper statement Thursday marking the 36th anniversary of Roe v.
 Wade and recommitting to his stance on a woman's right to choose.

 "We are reminded that this decision not only protects women's health and reproductive freedom but stands for a broader principle: that government should not intrude on our most private family matters.
 I remain committed to protecting a woman's right to choose," the statement said.

 The new order will likely to draw heavy criticism from Republicans and anti-abortion groups, just as Obama's executive order to close the detainee center at Guantanamo Bay did Thursday.

 On only his third full day in office, Obama is swiftly undoing Bush rules and distancing himself from the policies of the former president.